 This scheme is now funded, and subject to satisfactory performance in entry assessments, applicants are provided with a placement bursary for financial support whilst on the scheme.
 Candidates will be able to claim a monthly bursary (pro-rata for part time placements) through the General Practice National Recruitment Office (GPNRO).

 There is now a single entry point to the programme operating in England and Wales through the GPNRO.
 This provides candidates with a clear guidance about the programme, providing a constant point of contact and reducing the length of time it will take to progress through the scheme in contrast to previous years.
 The GPNRO website has full details of the International Induction and Return to Practice Schemes, who can apply, how to apply and what you can expect in the assessments.

-The GP International Induction and Return to Practice schemes are led by Dr Martyn Hewett and Dr John Edwards who form the Post-CCT Team Panel in Severn.
+The GP International Induction and Return to Practice schemes are led by Dr Nicola Swanborough and Dr John Edwards who form the Post-CCT Team Panel in Severn.
 And by Dr Sarah Robbins and Dr Ben Tutty in Peninsula.